Erasmus+: How to apply

 The following information includes important information not directly part of the application process.

 At the University of Copenhagen, the learning agreement must be signed by the department or faculty in charge of the Erasmus+ agreement you were nominated through.

 After you have been admitted and chosen your courses, we will write to you with the UCPH contact information for your learning agreement (usually 5-6 weeks after the application deadline).

 Shortly after you have been admitted, you will be invited to log in and choose the courses you would like to take at UCPH.

-Please note that some courses require students to have an academic background in the subject or submit a proof of English proficiency.
+Please note that some courses require students to submit a proof of English proficiency and/or have an academic background in the subject.

 The University of Copenhagen works with the housing organisation Housing Foundation Copenhagen, who provide accommodation to students.